-Hosting a J-1 Visiting Scholar for Academic Exchange
+Hosting a J-1 Visitor Scholar for Academic Exchange

 Planning to Host a J-1 Visiting Scholar?

-Hosting a J-1 visiting scholar (Exchange Visitor) in your department for the purpose of research and/or teaching makes you a participant in the United States Department of State’s Exchange Visitor Program at Georgia State University (P-1-03559).
+Hosting a J-1 visiting scholar in your department for the purpose of research and/or teaching makes you a participant in the United States Department of State’s Exchange Visitor (EV) Program at Georgia State University (P-1-03559).

 If you are interested in inviting a foreign undergraduate or master’s student (who is currently enrolled in a program of study at a postsecondary institution outside the U.S.) to engage in a structured research internship or work-based learning program that will fulfill an educational objective of the student’s program of study, the J-1 Student Intern subcategory may be appropriate.
 Please contact Holly Williams (email@example.com) for additional information and to verify eligibility before proceeding with a J-1 Student Intern request.